CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 3. Update the `/etc/nginx/sites-enabled/nvue.conf` file to set the `ssl_certificate` and the `ssl_certificate_key` values to your keys.
 4. Restart NGINX with the `sudo systemctl restart nginx` command.

-### API-only user
+### API-only User

-Use the Linux Group permissions to create a API-only user without SSH permissions.
-This can be added as part of the ZTP script.
+Use the Linux group permissions to create an API-only user without SSH permissions.
+You can create the API-only user in the ZTP script.

 ```
 # Create the dedicated automation user